Skip to content

 SEN Support is what your child’s school provides from its own resources.
 The school identifies your child’s needs, puts support in place, and reviews it regularly using the “assess, plan, do, review” cycle described in the SEND Code of Practice.

 SEN Support can include things like small group work, adapted materials, extra time in lessons, or support from a teaching assistant.
-About 13% of pupils in England are on SEN Support.
+About 14.2% of pupils in England are on SEN Support (DfE, January 2025).

 An EHCP goes further.
 It’s for children whose needs can’t be met through SEN Support alone.
 It brings legal duties, ring-fenced funding, and the right to appeal if things go wrong.